Tsering Wangmo Dhompa

 Tsering Wangmo Dhompa (born 1969) is the first Tibetan female poet to be published in English.

+Early life

 She was raised in India and Nepal.
 Tsering received her BA from Lady Shri Ram College, University of Delhi.
 She pursued her MA from University of Massachusetts and her MFA in creative writing from San Francisco State University.
 She has a Ph.D. in literature from the University of California, Santa Cruz and is currently an associate professor in the English Department at Villanova University.

+Literary career

 Her first book of poems, Rules of the House, published by Apogee Press in 2002, was a finalist for the Asian American Literary Awards in 2003.
-Other publications include, most recently a chapbook Revolute (Albion Books, 2021),My Rice Tastes Like the Lake (Apogee Press 2011), In the Absent Everyday (also from Apogee Press), and two chapbooks: In Writing the Names (A.bacus, Poets & Poets Press) and Recurring Gestures (Tangram Press).
+Other publications include, a chapbook Revolute (Albion Books, 2021), My Rice Tastes Like the Lake (Apogee Press 2011), In the Absent Everyday (also from Apogee Press), and two other chapbooks: In Writing the Names (A.bacus, Poets & Poets Press) and Recurring Gestures (Tangram Press).

 In Letter For Love she delivered her first short story.
 In 2013, Penguin India published Tsering's first full-length book, A Home in Tibet, in which she chronicles her successive journeys to Tibet and provides ethnographic details of ordinary Tibetans inside Tibet.